 the head.
 The defense position

-was that was a case of self-defense, even
+was that it was a case of self-defense, even

 though no gun was found on the dead body.
 The District Attorney